 Plant a garden

 If you’ve never planted a garden before, it can be intimidating.
-Try starting small; plant some flowers or shrubs in front of your porch.
+For National Lawn Care Month try starting small; plant some flowers or shrubs in front of your porch.
 Tackling an easy project first will help you gain confidence to plant a bigger garden.

 Could your lawn use a little dimension?
 Landscaping is a great way to give the front of your house some depth and interest, and it’s a great activity for the whole family.
 Spend some time outdoors together and plant a small tree like a magnolia.
 Your kids will have fun watching the tree grow up as they do.

 Leaving unnecessary items lying around on your lawn like children’s toys and hoses not only clutters your lawn but ruins your grass.
-So wind up the hose and store toys and other items that don’t belong in your yard in your garage.
+During National Lawn Care Month wind up the hose and store toys and other items that don’t belong in your yard in your garage.
 Rake your lawn to get rid of dead leaves and grass, so that your lawn can “breathe” and receive much-needed sunlight and nutrients.
 Don’t forget to weed flower beds, trim trees, and shrubbery, and weed eat those edges.